-It was on this day that Allah (SWT) perfected His religion, completed His favours upon His beloved Prophet Muhammad (SAW), and approved Islam as a way of life!
+It was on this day that Allah (SWT) perfected His religion, completed His favours upon His beloved Prophet Muhammad (peace be upon him), and approved Islam as a way of life!
 Subhan’Allah.

 This day I have perfected for you your religion and completed My favour upon you and have approved for you Islam as religion.